The Evil Dead: Rating

 The film's release was met with controversy, as Raimi had made the film as gruesome as possible with neither interest in nor fear of censorship.
 Writer Bruce Kawin described The Evil Dead as one of the most notorious splatter films of its day, along with Cannibal Holocaust and I Spit on Your Grave.

 In the UK, the film was trimmed by 49 seconds before it was granted an X certificate for cinema release.
 This censored version was also released on home video; at the time there was no requirement that films had to be classified for video release.
-A campaign by pro-censorship organization NVLA led to the film being labelled a "video nasty" and when the Video Recordings Act was passed in 1984, the video version was removed from circulation.
-In 1990, a further 66 seconds were trimmed from the already censored version and the film was granted an 18 certificate for home video release.
-In 2000, the uncut version was finally granted an 18 certificate for both cinema and home video.
+An anti-media organization campaign led to the film being branded a "video nasty".
+When the Video Recordings Act was passed in 1984, the video version was banned.
+In 1990, an additional 66 seconds were cut from the already censored version, earning the film an 18 certificate for home video release.
+Finally, in 2000, the uncut version received an 18 certificate for both cinema and home video.

 In the US, the film received an X rating.
 Films with this label were quite violent and disturbing, and the rating was often held by pornographic films.
 The film has since been re-rated NC-17 for “substantial graphic horror violence and gore”, though many recent home media releases have been released without a rating.

-The film was and is still banned either theatrically or on video in some countries.
+The film was, and is still, banned either theatrically or on video in some countries.